Flutter Architecture

 Key Components:

-• Foundation Library: Provides basic classes and APIs (e.g., async, math, etc.).
+- Foundation Library → Offers basic utility classes and APIs (like async, math, List, etc.).

 3. Flutter Application Structure